vecarrilho/RPA-news_scrapper/README.md

 # XLSX file

-After executing the research, the xlsx file will be created in you application folder
+After executing the research, the xlsx file will be created in your application folder